HumanCellAtlas/dcp-community/charters/UploadService/charter.md

 # Upload Service

 ## Description
 The Human Cell Atlas (HCA) Data Coordination Platform (DCP) Upload Service provides a file staging and validation facility.
 Upload Areas are created and deleted using a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) Application Programming Interface (API), which is secured so only the DCP Ingestion Service may use it.
 It stages files into cloud storage and computes checksums for the files.
-The validation service can run arbitrary validation jobs against files.
+The validation service can run user-defined validation jobs against files.

 ## Objectives
 1. Provide temporary storage for staging of files by submitters during ingestion into DCP Ingestion Service and subsequent storage in the Data Storage Service (DSS)
 1. Provide tools a command line interface (CLI) and API to upload files to staging areas
-1. Provide a facility to validate files by running an arbitrary workload against the file to be used by Ingest for validation
+1. Provide a facility to validate files in staging area that accepts user-defined validators that meet upload service convention

 ## In-scope
 * Staging Areas - provide file staging areas to be used to marshal data and metadata files